Fast Facts on Diamond Color

-Let’s learn about color (not talking about fancy color diamonds here).
-Now, in order to understand the nuances of diamond color, you must first understand how diamond color is determined in the first instance.
+Let’s learn about color (we aren't talking about fancy color diamonds here).
+Now, in order to understand the nuances of diamond color, you must first understand how diamond color is determined in the first place.
 Here is a diamond color scale as a refresher:

 Diamond Color Grade Scale